GillianKari/CSCI6212-README.md/README.md

 ## Finding Maximum in a Circularly Shifted Array
 ## Overview

-This project implements and analyzes an O(log n) algorithm to find the maximum element in a sorted array that has been circularly (rotated) shifted.
+This solution demonstrate an O(log n) solution for finding the maximum element from a sorted array which is first decreasing and then increasing.
+The algorithm is a form of binary search that effectively finds the pivot point — the place where the ordering ‘wraps around.
+Because the array was originally sorted but rotated, we can find the largest element by checking the midpoint and deciding which half of the array still contains the rotation.
-The algorithm is a variation of binary search, which efficiently locates the pivot point — the position where the order “wraps around.”
-The element just before this pivot is the maximum value in the array.
+We keep halving the search space → giving us O (log n) time, each step (iteration) eliminates half of the possible region.

 ## Algorithm Description
 Given a sorted array that has been rotated to the right by an unknown number of positions, such as: